parrt/msds501/notes/planning.md

 As an aside, this guideline is often used to poke fun at other disciplines.
 For example, from [a collection of physicist jokes](https://www.astro.umd.edu/~avondale/extra/Humor/ScienceHumor/PhysicistJokes.html), here is a one variation:
 > A Physicist and a mathematician are sitting in a faculty lounge.
 Suddenly, the coffee machine catches on fire.
 The physicist grabs a bucket and leap towards the sink, fills the bucket with water and puts out the fire.
 Second day, the same two sit in the same lounge.
 Again, the coffee machine catches on fire.
 This time, the mathematician stands up, gets a bucket, hands the bucket to the physicist, thus *reducing the problem to a previously solved one*.

 We also use this problem-reduction approach in the programming world.
 For example, the only difference between this new data problem and the previous generic "average some numbers" problem is that we want to ignore data beyond a certain point in the list.
 It stands to reason that if we tweak our averaging program plan, we can solve this new problem quickly.
-If we take a subset of the original list using the slice pattern:
+If we take a subset of the original list using the slice operation:

 <img src=images/slice.png width=210>